livesey-finance/livesey-routing/README.md

 <a name="readme-top"></a>
 # livesey-routing

-This module is a lightweight HTTP router that facilitates handling requests and responses in a Node.js application.
-It offers tools to manage HTTP methods, URL parameters, request bodies, and custom routes.
+`livesey-routing` is a lightweight HTTP router for Node.js that simplifies handling requests and responses.
+It provides tools to manage HTTP methods, URL parameters, request bodies, and custom routes.

 ## Table of Contents
 - [Getting Started](#getting-started)